zingchart/zingchart-vue/README.md

 ### modules [string or array] (optional)
 An option to add the name of modules being loaded, into ZingChart's render object.
 Necessary for certain modules including the 'scalableYAxis'.

+### forceRender
+The addition of this property will force ZingChart to re-render on all configuration changes.
+This isn't optimally performant, but some ZingChart features will require a full re-render of the chart, rather than an internal data update change.
+Only use this option when necessary.

 ## Events